 - To setup Paypal, there is a button built into the WooCommerce settings page to click that will grab your API keys from your PayPal account.
 All you need to do is click the button and then sign in to PayPal.

-Now your WooCommerce site is ready for you to enter products.
+Now your WordPress with WooCommerce site is ready for you to enter products.
 Let’s start that process by adding a basic ebook to our WooCommerce site.

 Adding an eBook to WooCommerce